top of page

 Commissioned by international institutions such as The National Gallery of Singapore, The Royal Shakespeare Company, The Barbican, UK City of Culture 2017, Canal+, Museums at Night, the Swedish Museum of Performing Arts, London International Mime Festival and the Projection Mapping Association of Japan to name a few, their work has garnered global critical acclaim.

-They have created projects for Christian Dior in Shanghai, Kyoto, Tokyo and Paris, alongside prestigious installations at Harrods London and Saks Fifth Avenue in New York.
+They have created projects for Christian Dior in Shanghai, Kyoto, Tokyo, Seoul and Paris, alongside prestigious installations at Harrods London and Saks Fifth Avenue in New York.
 Their collaborations with luxurious brands include Mikimoto in Tokyo, as well as projects for Courvoisier in France, Barneys New York and Elle China.

 Their projects have toured to over 100 venues across 26 countries, with highlights including appearances at SXSW Texas, National Taichung Theatre in Taiwan, Perth International Arts Festival, the Barbican, Wales Millenium Centre, Macau Arts Festival and Hans Christian Andersen Museum among many, many others.